Trees outside woodland

 Increase agroforestry across Devon

-• Promote agroforestry demonstration sites, case studies and peer to peer sharing networks.
+• Promote agroforestry demonstration sites, case studies and peer-to-peer sharing networks.

 Other relevant actions